-A new relationship usually thrives on the honeymoon phase for six to two years until it starts diminishing too.
+A new relationship usually thrives on the honeymoon phase for 6 months to 2 years until it starts diminishing too.
 This is where many people steer from commitments and responsibilities.

 But if you are not scared of the dedication and do not crave that thrill anymore, you have arrived at the best relationship.
-You wish to build a life together, and that is thrilling.
+You wish and look forward to building a life together, and that is thrilling.

-9. Healthy Relationships Don’t Fail To Discover Fun
+9. Healthy Relationships Don’t Fail To Have Fun

 Fun is a critical facet in romantic relationships.
-It can bring the couples closer to each other, induce positive emotions, and increase their bond satisfaction level, according to a Utah State University research study.
+According to a Utah State University research study, having fun brings the couples closer to each other, induces positive emotions, and increases their satisfaction level.

 Certain relationships lose their charm when the excitement is over, but when you could enjoy the lazy days and enjoy doing nothing, then you would know how fun it is to be bored.